 Before taking Kaletra, tell your health care provider:

-- If you are allergic to Kaletra, lopinavir, ritonavir, or any other medicines.
+- If you are allergic to either of the HIV medicines in Kaletra (lopinavir or ritonavir) or any other medicines.

-- If you have any heart problems, including congenital long QT syndrome.
+- If you have any heart problems, including a condition called congenital long QT syndrome.

 - If you have diabetes.